This program will not be running in 2020. For information about 2021, please contact the program director.

-Application deadline: April 15, 2018 — But admissions are rolling, so apply now!
+Application deadline: April 15, 2020 — But admissions are rolling and the program typically fills in January, so apply now!

 Human health and environmental sustainability are inextricably interwoven with each other, and also with the cultural practices and understandings in which they are embedded.
 The ways in which we communicate about health — from public health campaigns about driver safety or second-hand smoke to climate change actions or indigenous medicinal plants — likewise interact with culture and environment.
 Australia’s Sydney and Far Northeast Queensland offer ideal laboratories for comparing and contrasting cultures (notably Aboriginal, Torres Strait Islanders, and western) and environments (Great Barrier Reef, rainforest, and Outback) to understand the relation between sustainability and public health.

 We begin the program with a few days in Sydney, considered one of the world’s best cities to live and play, taking classes and local field trips with UGA faculty and Australian experts, and visiting iconic places such as the Opera House and Harbor Bridge.
 From Sydney we travel to Cairns and the Great Barrier Reef, where we explore Western approaches to health from cultural, economic, and environmental perspectives.
 We then travel to the rainforest, and the Atherton Tablelands to investigate Aboriginal perspectives to sustaining healthy communities and environments.